linz/topo-workflows/workflows/raster/README.md

 # national-dem

-This workflow combines a set of DEMs datasets in order to create a single national dataset composed of 1:50k tiles.
+This workflow combines a set of DEM datasets in order to create a single national dataset composed of 1:50k tiles.

-Upon completion all standardised TIFF and STAC files will be located with the ./flat/ directory of the workflow in the artifacts scratch bucket.
+Upon completion all standardised TIFF and STAC files will be located in the ./flat/ directory of the workflow in the artifacts scratch bucket.
 In addition, a Basemaps link is produced enabling visual QA.

 Publishing to the AWS Registry of Open Data is an optional step [publish-odr](#Publish-odr) that can be run automatically after standardisation.